adrianocastro189/multi-targets/README.md

 ### yyyy.mm.dd - version 1.1.0

+#### yyyy.mm.dd - version 1.0.1

+* Broadcast the target list refresh event so integrated addons can run their own actions when the target list is updated

 ### 2024.04.10 - version 1.0.0

 * Fix a bug where dead units were being targetted